 Java8 UnaryOperator interface Examples tutorials

-UnaryOperator is a functional interface in java.util.function package.
-It operates on one operand and returns the result of the same operand type.
+UnaryOperator is a functional interface within the java.util.function package designed to operate on a single operand and return a result of the same operand type.

-These are assigned with lambda expressions or method or constructor references.
+These operators are utilized with lambda expressions or method and constructor references.

 @FunctionalInterface